ralexrivero/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

-# 0x0D.
-C - Preprocessor
+# 0x0E.
+C - Structures, typedef
 ## Learning Objectives

 ### General

--   What are macros and how to use them
+-   What are structures, when, why and how to use them
--   What are the most common predefined macros
--   How to include guard your header files
+-   How to use `typedef`

 ## Enviroment